radical-cybertools/quantum-mini-apps/README.md

 To customize the framework or develop your own Mini-Apps, you can follow these sample steps:

-1. **Implement a new Motif**: Create a new class that inherits from the `Motif` base class and implement the `run` method to define the quantum computing task or algorithm.
+1. **Implement a new Mini-App**: Create a new class that inherits from the `Motif` base class and implement the `run` method to define the quantum computing task or algorithm.

 2. **Configure the Motif**: Use the provided builder classes (e.g., `CircuitExecutionBuilder`) to configure the motif with the desired parameters.